ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 ```
 project.save_data('ensemble_model', data=ensemble_model.as_file_like_object(), overwrite=True)
 ```
+Use the vertical ellipsis to the right of the model name to open a menu with the download option.
 Download the model to your local machine.

-Use the vertical ellipsis to the right of the model name to open a menu with the download option.
+Next, we will unzip the file.
 Create a directory to unzip the file into.
 ```
 mkdir models
 ```
 ```
 mkdir models/ensemble_model
 ```
-Unzip the file.
+Unzip the file into the newly created directory.
 You may need to specify the path to the ZIP file if it is not in the current directory.
 ```
 unzip ensemble_model -d models/ensemble_model
 ```